Here are writer’s guidelines for The Old Farmer’s Almanac.

 Deadlines and Details

-The Almanac is officially released every year on the second Tuesday in September.
+The Almanac is officially released every year in late August.
 It is available for purchase wherever books and newspapers are sold or on our Web site, Almanac.com.
 (We do not sell back issues on the Web site and can not direct you to them elsewhere.)

-We begin producing the "next" issue in the spring prior to the cover-date year; i.e., in May 2009, we start assigning stories for the 2011 issue.
+We begin producing the “next” issue in the spring prior to the cover-date year.
+For example, in May 2019, we start assigning stories for the 2021 issue.
 Stories are assigned from then until about November and accepted until January.
 Payment is made on acceptance; rates vary.
 We prefer to buy all rights.

 If you have a story idea, please mail your query/ies to The Old Farmer’s Almanac, P. O. Box 520, Dublin, NH 03444, and include a self-addressed, stamped envelope if you would like a response.
 If you have been published (especially in the proposed topic area) provide a sample of clips in hard copy.